robpalme/proposal-lazy-import/README.md

 JS applications can get pretty large.
 It gets to the point that loading them incurs a significant performance cost, and usually, this happens later in an application's life span -- often requiring invasive changes to make it more performant.

-Introducing "laziness" – deferring non-essential work until later – is a common solution to this problem and modules present a natural boundary, as they also encapsulate meaningful information about a program.
+Lazy loading is a common solution to this problem and modules present a natural boundary for loading, as they also encapsulate meaningful information about a program.
 However, the current tools we have for this are somewhat cumbersome, and reduce the ergonomics and readibility of code.
-The best tool right now is `import()` but requires that all code relying on a lazily loaded module becomes async.
+The best tool right now is `import()` but it forces all code relying on a lazily loaded module to become async.

+As a result, several solutions to hide the async nature of lazy loading have been introduced, both server-side and client-side.
 This proposal seeks to explore the problem of loading large applications through this perspective.

 ## Background

-Prior to the standardization of ES Modules, RequireJS was used by many developers as a module system.
-There was one important difference between requireJS and what we have today, that is -- requireJS loads modules on demand, whereas ES Modules load them eagerly.

-The reasoning for the semantics of ES Modules is well founded.
-However, in some cases this difference in semantics has made it difficult for projects to adopt ES Modules in place of Require.
-Namely, the performance cost of eagerly loading, parsing and evaluating modules is too great.

-Lazification is a common solution for startup performance.
-At present, the only solution here is dynamic loading, which carries with it an additional cost of async-ifying everything.
+Lazy loading is a common solution for startup performance.
+However this is a detail rather meaningful information for programmers, and appears in its most problematic form on projects with some complexity seeking additional performance.
 We can use the following example:

 ```js
 import aMethod from "a.js";